 Of course, like most artists, he also wants to leave his mark — to show that he was here and that he made a difference.
 In his East Austin neighborhood, he continues to keep the Latino culture alive and vibrant with tributes to Cesar Chavez and other iconic Latino influences, even as the gentrification of the East Side creeps in.

 Although, most street artists work under a cloud of anonymity, El Federico, has quite a following in the Austin art community and is slowly getting used to the idea of being recognized by fans.
 He often participates in art crawls, like the East Austin Studio Tours or small art shows around town.
 He still does portrait commissions as well.
 Nowadays, you’ll see a lot of his commissioned stencil work at local nightclubs and restaurants.
 This exposure has even landed him work with the Mexican soft drink company, Jarritos, among others.
 Even while he’s working on the paying gigs, he’s still got an eye out for the perfect wall with the best traffic to express his next public image.

 Just like with his stencils, El Federico is very precise with his words.
 Of all his words during our interview, there were three that were repeated the most and resonated with me, even after the interview.
 “Lucky”.
 “Grateful.”
 “Fortunate.”
 With his successes, he never seems to forget how blessed he is to be a working artist.
 From his modest beginnings to his continued success he hopes to continue to spread his message to the public and other aspiring artists.

 As we discussed his plans for the New Year, he anticipates that travel is on the horizon.
-He’s ready to make his mark beyond Austin, Texas, & Mexico.
+He’s ready to make his mark beyond Austin, Texas and Mexico.
 With a passport itching to be inked, he’ll be taking on the world.
-With immediate plans for Austin still hush,hush, one thing he did tell me was this – “Keep your eyes open Austin.
+With immediate plans for Austin still hush, hush, one thing he did tell me was this: “Keep your eyes open, Austin.
 There’s more to come.“